digitranslab/jumpstart/docs/docs/setup/system-requirements.md

 ## Orchestrated Deployments:

-- When employing container orchestration frameworks like Kubernetes, it's imperative to ensure that your cluster hosts at least one node equipped with the above specifications for seamlessly executing ToolJet deployments.
+- When employing container orchestration frameworks like Kubernetes, it's imperative to ensure that your cluster hosts at least one node equipped with the above specifications for seamlessly executing JumpStart deployments.

 Note: Adjustments can be made based on specific needs and the expected load on the server.

 :::info
-To enable multiplayer editing and background jobs in ToolJet, you need to configure Redis.
+To enable multiplayer editing and background jobs in JumpStart, you need to configure Redis.
 It is recommended to use Redis version 6.x.
 :::

 ## Database software: